 This Shiatsu training will also give you the information needed to answer the Asian bodywork questions on the Board Certification Exam for Therapeutic Massage and Bodywork.
 The Lauterstein-Conway Massage School and Clinic is approved by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) as a continuing education Approved Provider.

 Prerequisites: minimum 300 hours of massage training or its equivalent.
 Special admission will be considered for other health professionals, acupuncturists, movement therapists, etc. are welcome depending on prior experience of studying and/or receiving massage and bodywork.
 Call 374-9222 for more information.

 Students - please wear loose comfortable clothing; yoga attire is great.

 Bring a blanket and a few small pillows to amplify your comfort when working on the floor.
 Please note this work does promote and require flexibility and grace.
 If you have any particular physical challenges, please consult with us before registering for this course, so we can give you the best guidance.

 *This class is a segment of our Advanced Clinical Massage & Bodywork Program, but we are also offering it as a stand-alone course.

 Kazuko DeVirgilio, LMT, MTI, was born and raised in Japan.
 Growing up with four generations of her family under one roof taught her the essence of touch at an early age.
 She has been practicing massage therapy since 2006 after graduating from the Lauterstein-Conway Massage School.
 She specializes in oncology massage, stress and chronic pain relief.
 Her curiosity and desire to keep learning leads her to explore new modalities.
-She is She is currently attending school for Traditional Chinese Medicine to be able to integrate both western and eastern medicine approach, acupuncture and herbal medicine into her practice.
+She is currently attending school for Traditional Chinese Medicine to be able to integrate both western and eastern medicine approach, acupuncture and herbal medicine into her practice.
 She is excited to share her experience with students here at TLC.